UMM-CSci-3601-S25/backend-lab-antonmackenzie/LABTASKS.md

 - [ ] :question: _1_ What is the purpose of `.gitignore`?
       ([Maybe search for `.gitignore`?](https://www.google.com/search?q=.gitignore))

+       **The ".gitignore" file signals Git to ignore (not track) untracked files.**

 - [ ] :question: _2_ What role is Gradle playing in the
       project, and what is the purpose of `build.gradle`?

+      **Gradle builds the code within the project.
+This involves gathering the needed dependencies, repositories, and other needed information and compiling it, creating a executable for the function to run.**

 - [ ] :question: _3_ What is the purpose of Github Actions?
+      **Github Actions allows users to automate specific actions of a project's build and testing processes via GitHub.
+By using workflows, one may configure a set of jobs to run in parallel, allowing for faster, efficient productivity when working on a GitHub project.**

 - [ ] :question: _4_ Explain what an _endpoint_ is (also often called a _route_).
 (You might look at the [Javalin](https://javalin.io/documentation#endpoint-handlers)
       documentation for some help here.)

+      **An endpoint acts as the defining feature for API usage, allowing for communication via the client and yourself.
+By using handlers like GET to send data to another client and POST to receive data, endpoints allow users to easily communicate with other computers connected to a server.**

 - [ ] :question: _5_ What is the purpose of `umm3601.Server` class?
+- [ ] **In short, umm3601/Server.class allows a user to set up Javalin server by using MongoDB as a client.
+Within the class, the Server constructor obtains a MongoClient object and a Controller array.
+Then, these parameters get defined in the variables printed above the methods and constructor of the Server class.
+To start the server, one needs to call upon the startServer function by creating a Server object.
+With this, the startServer function creates a javalin object and sets it as the return value of configureJavalin() in the Server class.
+Then, startServer sets up the endpoints (routes) using the javalin object.
+Afterwards, javalin then uses its start method to run an instance of Javalin using the port specified in the constant SERVER_PORT in the Server class.**
       What is the purpose of the `umm3601.user.UserController` class?
+      **UserController acts as a method to create or delete entries of a user within a MongoDatabase object.
+Said MongoDatabase object also allows for the searching of users by age, company, and other parameters and the sending of data via a JSON file to the inquirer (i.e. a server) by using the GET and POST endpoints.**
       Explain what happens when a user accesses each of the following URLs:

   - [ ] :question: The page `users`
     - <http://localhost:4567/users.html>
+    - **This query cannot find "/users.html."
+This occurs due to failing to append the proper directory (i.e. "api/" ) before "users"**
   - [ ] :question: The page `api/users`
     - <http://localhost:4567/api/users>
+    - **As this query properly addresses the directory to the "users.html" file and doesn't specify any filters (e.g., age), the GET query returns all the users within the database.**
   - [ ] :question: The page `api/users?age=25`
     - <http://localhost:4567/api/users?age=25>
+    - **As this query properly addresses the directory to the "users.html" file and specifies a age of "25" for the filer, the GET query returns all the users within the database that possess an age of 25.**
   - [ ] :question: The page `api/users/588935f5de613130e931ffd5`
     - <http://localhost:4567/api/users/588935f5de613130e931ffd5>
+    - **As this query properly addresses the directory to the "users.html" file and specifies an _id of "588935f5de613130e931ffd5," the GET query returns one user due to only that user possessing that specific _id.**

 :bangbang: Have your project running (see the README), and use these links -- they should actually work and generate results from your server.

 - [ ] :question: _6_ What is in the `client` folder?
 What is the purpose of each of the HTML files there?
+**DO NOT ANSWER**

 - [ ] :question: _7_ Describe what happens when you filter users by age in the client.